 I flew direct from Siem Reap to Bangkok with AirAsia.
 The majority of carbon emissions from flights are actually from when a plane lands, waits, and takes off-which makes nonstop flights a more environmentally sound option.
 In 2016, AirAsia began to let guests use eBoarding Passes

-They’ve also worked on minimizing the weight of their aircrafts which burns less fuel.
-23kg of flight documents went electronic on tablets that weight just 2kg which also cuts back on paper waste.
+They’ve also worked on minimizing the weight of their aircraft which burns less fuel.
+23kg of flight documents went electronic on tablets that weigh just 2kg which also cuts back on paper waste.
 Perhaps in the future, they’ll also swap out print Travel3Sixty° magazines for tablets but for now, they recycle the magazine to klia2 and donate the proceeds to the Red Heart Fund.